-- Any variance between planned and actual dates need to support with proper reasoning. - Project Risk Mitigation plan.12 - Budget Plan with a cost line item matched with the application.
+- Project Plan and deployment schedule showing major milestones with planned and actual completion dates. - Any variance between planned and actual dates need to support with proper reasoning. - Project Risk Mitigation plan. - Budget Plan with a cost line item matched with the application.